ESR10 – HMI on bicycles, promoting Transparent AV interactions

 Background

-Increased urbanization and economic globalization paired with a dramatic population growth and a consequently increased impact on the environment call for new and better transport systems.
+Increased urbanisation and economic globalization, paired with dramatic population growth and consequently increased environmental impact, call for new and better transport systems.
 Removing the human driver by integrating AVs into the traffic system may contribute to substantial reductions in road-traffic fatalities and injuries while improving mobility.
 However, introducing fully automated vehicles into the traffic system may also increase traffic congestion and cause breakdowns of the transport system [1, 2].

 AV technology is already being implemented on public roads and highways, and continuously tested in today’s traffic.
 This generates an increasing amount of knowledge on automation and the development of AVs.
 However, the perspective of this research is inherently technological- or driver-focused, with insufficient consideration to how humans interact with and influence AVs in traffic.

 In line with the unsustainability of today’s transport systems, road users are encouraged to use more active forms of transportation, like walking and cycling [3, 4].
-Even though traffic in the future may become fully automated, there will still be vulnerable road users (VRUs) like pedestrians and cyclists interacting with the AVs.
-We currently lack information on how this mixed urban traffic will be affected by the interaction between the different road users in terms of safety, trust and transparency.
+Even though traffic in the future may become fully automated, there will still be vulnerable road users (VRUs) like pedestrians and cyclists interacting with AVs.
+We currently lack information on how this mixed urban traffic will be affected by the interaction between the different road users regarding safety, trust and transparency.

 To ensure the safe and acceptable integration of AVs into tomorrow’s mixed urban traffic environments, we need insight on the interaction between road users such as AVs, pedestrians and cyclists.
 The knowledge generated by SHAPE-IT is our contribution to help solve the upcoming challenges and prepare us for the traffic environment of tomorrow.